 We always recommend people should stay at Pasajcap Rentals near San Marcos.
 Its is obviously our favourite as we have been coming back to it for over a decade.

 Yoga Forest in San Marcos has a spectacular spot up at the top of the village and is very popular for yoga vacations while if you want to stay in the village down near the lake, Lush Atitlan is a great choice.

 Casa del Mundo is a nice mid-range hotel about a 15-minute walk out of Jaibalito.

 Where to Eat at Lake Atitlan

-Here are our favourite choices for places to eat in Lake Atitlan and what each specializes in:
+Here are just a few of our favourite choices for places to eat in Lake Atitlan and what each specializes in: